You’re off to a good start. Congratulations!

 Here are some more compelling reasons resistance exercise should be part of your anti-aging plan:

-1) Why Resistance Exercise Should be Part of Your Anti-Aging Plan: Promotes a Healthier Brain
+1) Resistance Exercise for Longevity: Promotes a Healthier Brain

 You probably know people who have experienced dementia or cognitive decline with age.
 The good news: it’s not inevitable.
 Resistance exercise reduces cognitive decline.